-Objective: To engage and inspire individuals to support the COE mission.
+Objective: To engage and inspire individuals to support the Palm Beach County Commission on Ethics mission.

-COE launched phase one of this goal over the second half of 2022 which consisted of a review and update of its website content and navigation ability to improve user experience and create a more consistent and updated web experience.
-Plans over the next few years will incorporate more social media content onto the website and easier standardized website navigation.
-These features aim to improve both accessibility and usability for customers and will help capture key performance indicators to evaluate the performance of our website.
-An annual review of all material and resources available on the website will also be performed.
+Palm Beach County Commission on Ethics continues to review and update its website content and navigation ability to improve user experience and create a more consistent and updated web experience.
+Over the next few years, plans will incorporate more social media content onto the website and easier standardized website navigation.
+These features aim to improve accessibility and usability for customers and will help capture key performance indicators to evaluate the website's performance.
+An ongoing review of all material and resources on the website will also be performed.